MayDaReal/Archethic-Project-Hub/README.md

 2. **Category**
    - This indicates the area or type of the project.
 Available categories include:
-     - **Technology and Development**: Projects related to code, protocols, and infrastructure.
+     - **Technology**: Projects related to code, protocols, and infrastructure.
-     - **Education and Training**: Projects aimed at training users or developing educational resources.
+     - **Education**: Projects aimed at training users or developing educational resources.
-     - **Adoption and Integration**: Projects focused on adoption by businesses, developers, or users.
+     - **Adoption**: Projects focused on adoption by businesses, developers, or users.
-     - **Marketing and Communication**: Initiatives to promote Archethic and increase visibility.
+     - **Marketing**: Initiatives to promote Archethic and increase visibility.
-     - **Community and Culture**: Artistic, social, or cultural projects that strengthen the Archethic community.
+     - **Community**: Artistic, social, or cultural projects that strengthen the Archethic community.

 3. **Status**
    - The current stage of the project.
 Valid statuses include: